StringerMus/adventure-line/README.md

 When I continue with the input 'y' I am presented with scene 1 of the story.
 I am given 2 options to take - a or b.
 If I enter 'b' I fail the mission for running away and 1 life is taken away from me, the game then lets me try the scene again.

 When I enter 'a' I am taken to the next scene and gain points.
+I ran through all of the scenes, testing all of the options, there were some bugs and typo's which have been listed in the Bugs/Fixes section below.

 ## Zero Lives
+I have tested the losing all my lives in every scene, each time I did the game_over function will appear giving me the option to either start the story again or go back to the main menu.

 ## Invalid Key